 - Peony plants are virtually pest-free—deer and rabbits don’t like their bitter taste.

 - Showy and fragrant, peonies will also make excellent cut flowers!

-While September is the best time to divide or plant bare root peonies (since they are dormant in the fall), container-grown peonies can be planted at any time.
+- While September is the best time to divide or plant bare root peonies (since they are dormant in the fall), container-grown peonies can be planted almost any time.
 If you are looking longingly at your neighbor’s peonies and wishing you had some right now, go for it!

 Many nurseries offer early, midseason, and late blooming varieties, making it possible for you to stretch out the peony season over many weeks.
 There are 6 flower types to choose from: anemone, single, Japanese, semi-double, double, and bomb.
 The colors range from pristine white to pink, peach, yellow, magenta, deep reds, and even bi-colors.